Published in

 Rosalba Carriera: Story of the Forgotten Italian Portraitist

-Rosalba Carriera is one of the artists from Italy who gained reputation for her unique works mostly portraits.
+Rosalba Carriera is one of the artists from Italy who gained reputation for her unique works, mostly portraits.
 Here’s her story.

 Rosalba Carriera

-If Rosalba had never shown her talent and skills, the world would never know what a woman artist could achieve.
+If Rosalba had never shown her talent and skills, the world would have never known what a woman artist could achieve.
 She was a peek of inspiration for all those who missed seeing the fame and patronage of the aristocrats of leading courts of Europe.
 As the first female to be part of the French Academy of Fine Arts, she is often referred to as the “pastel queen“.
 Let us look at her life and her numerous artworks in this article.

 Artist Abstract: Rosalba Carriera.